mohitsinghnegi1/Kommunicate.io-Assessment/README.md

 # Kommunicate.io-Assessment

-Design a REST API where the actor can submit the data containing the list of movies with movie name, start date and end date and the API should return the total amount that he can make along with the final list of movies to select.
+-Design a REST API where the actor can submit the data containing the list of movies with movie name, start date and end date and the API should return the total amount that he can make along with the final list of movies to select.

 ## _**A movie actor wants to make the max. money by picking the right movies in a given year.**_